C-First 12 pages

 Have you ever tried reading the dictionary from cover to cover as you would read a book?
 I know I never thought of it until Word Stitch.

-The plan is to select reading and studying the words according to word beginning set letters in the alphabet.
-In case you missed it, we have already covered C (5pages) and Q. X.Y.
+The plan is the reading and studying of word beginning with set letters in the alphabet.
+In case you missed it, we have already covered C (6pages) and Q. X.Y.
 Z.

 Practice makes Perfect